Monday, June 27, 2011

 Sadly, gas masks are not permitted as part of a regulation baseball uniform.

-Oh yeah, the Yankees are back in first place, leading the Boston Red Sox by half a game, one game in the All-Important Loss Column.
+Oh yeah, the Yankees are back in first place, leading the Boston Red Sox by half a game, 1 game in the All-Important Loss Column.

-The Yankees were in first place when Old-Timers' Day began, and still in first place when it ended.
-Now THAT seems like Old Times.
+The Yankees were in 1st place when Old-Timers' Day began, and still in 1st place when it ended.
+Now that seems like Old Times.

 Jeter hits 2994 6